 The CSV format is strict: semicolon-separated, dates in DD/MM/YYYY, fixed column order.
 Any deviation triggers a validation error in N2.

 The first filing deadline was 2 March 2026.
-If you missed it, the risk is NRUA revocation.
+If you missed it, the risk is having your NRUA revoked.
 What you can do now:

 - Contact your local Property Registry to ask whether a late submission is accepted or whether revocation has already been processed.